pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 }
 ```

-In this `pipeline`, we are grepping for the terms "apple", "orange", and
+In the first step of this `pipeline`, we are grepping for the terms "apple", "orange", and
 "banana" and writing that line to the corresponding file.
 Notice we read data
-from `/pfs/data` and write data to `/pfs/out/`.
-In this example, the output of our complete
+from `/pfs/data` (/pfs/[input_repo_name]) and write data to `/pfs/out/`.
+The second step of this pipeline takes each file, removes the fruit name, and sums up the purchases.
+The output of our complete
 pipeline is three files, one for each type of fruit with a single number showing the total quantity sold.

 Now let's create the pipeline in Pachyderm: